Tongass National Forest (photo by David Beebe).

 You’ve worked hard and planned for retirement.
 Now, with a little creativity, you can leverage your retirement assets to benefit you and your family, reduce the federal government’s cut, and support Cascadia Wildlands well into the future.

-Naming Cascadia Wildlands as the beneficiary of a qualified retirement plan asset such as a 401(k), 403(b), IRA, Keogh or profit sharing pension plan will accomplish a charitable goal while realizing significant tax savings.
-It can be costly to pass such assets on to heirs because of heavy tax consequences.
-By naming Cascadia Wildlands as a beneficiary of a retirement plan, the donor maintains complete control over the asset while living, but at the donor’s death the plan passes to support to the non-profit free of both estate and income taxes.
+Naming Cascadia Wildlands as the beneficiary of a qualified retirement plan asset such as a 401(k), 403(b), IRA, Keogh or profit sharing pension plan in your estate plans will accomplish a charitable goal while realizing tax savings.
+It can be costly to pass such assets on to heirs because of tax consequences.
+By naming Cascadia Wildlands as a full or partial beneficiary of a retirement plan, you maintain complete control over the asset while living, but at passing the asset passes to Cascadia Wildlands free of both estate and income taxes.

 How to Contribute